fungloeng/NeSTR/README.md

-# NeSTR (Anonymous Submission)
+# NeSTR

-This repository contains code and data for our anonymous AAAI submission.
+NeSTR: A Neuro-Symbolic Abductive Framework for Temporal Reasoning in Large Language Models

 ## Files